HilaryKoerner/Earthquake_Analysis_Leaflet/README.md

 The depth of each earthquake is represented by the color.
 The colors and depth ranges were hard coded using a funtion called "fillColor".
 I selected a color scale that would represent the depths by lighter and darker shades of green, red, orange and yellow.
 ### Magnitude:
 I used a function to add a circle marker to the map with the radius dynamically created by the magnitude of the earthquake and pulling in the color with the "fillColor" function.

-The challenge for this assignment was to create a map that displayed earthquake data pulled from the USGS website of earthquake data.
-I looked at all earthquakes occuring in the last seven days.

-I started by crateing a map layer and pulling in openstreet map.
-I created functions that would bind a popup, assign color based on depth, and a function that would place the bubble markers based on depth and magnitude to the map.
-Finally, I added a legend that coordinates with the range of colors and depths.
+### Legend:
+Using a legend, I displayed the depth range and color range in the bottom right corner of the website.
+### Popup:
+To display the specific data for each earthquake, I created a feature to pulled in and displayed the location, magnitude, and depth.